- What materials do you use to create your jewelry?

-It is best to know your exact ring size.
+It is best to know your exact ring size when ordering.
 If you do not know, I recommend visiting your local jeweler to get measured.
 I then do my best to make the exact size that you request.

 Never try on your ring for the first time when your finger may be swollen, like on a hot day or after vigorous activity, exercise, etc. Chainmaille rings are especially susceptible to not fitting correctly if your finger is not at its true size (at rest in comfortable temps).
 For most people, there is a significant finger size difference between a hot day and a cold day.

-Your ring will not stretch, but may appear to get larger during the first few hours of wear as the chainmaille settles.
+Your chainmaille ring will not stretch, but may appear to get larger during the first few hours of wear as the chainmaille settles.
 When the ring is first worn, the chainmaille will relax and spread out to its fullest potential.
 As a result, the ring size may increase by about 1/4-1/2 size.
-Make sure when you first try on your ring that it is a snug fit, but not cutting off circulation.
-Also test the size by putting on the ring and vigorously shaking your hand.
-If it slides off at all, it’s definitely too big, and there is danger you may lose it if you are not careful.
+Make sure when you first try on your ring that it is a snug fit, but not uncomfortable.
+Also test the size by putting on the ring and vigorously shaking your hand towards the ground.
+If it slides off at all, it’s definitely too big, and there is danger it will slide off your finger and get lost.
 (Rapt in Maille is not responsible for lost items).
-The larger designs (diamond, rectangle, and XXL rectangle) will be especially tight at first.
+The larger designs that are densely woven will be especially tight at first.
 If your ring is too small or too large, please contact me for resizing.
-When you have the right fit you will find this is the most comfortable ring you’ve ever worn.
+When you have the right fit you will find this is the most comfortable ring you’ve ever worn!

 I try to design every bracelet to be an average length of 7.5,” or to fit like a 7.5” bracelet, but some may be slightly shorter or longer to accommodate the design.
 If you need an especially short or long bracelet, please contact me by email or phone before placing your order to get confirmation that I can in fact easily make that adjustment.
 If I feel that altering a design for a specific fit will require a considerable amount of extra labor, there may be an extra fee for that service.